top of page

 • Max. slope: 63 %

-Last season Dominik Paris won the Downhill in Bormio.
-The 33-year-old Italian skier is the King of the selective and exhausting Stelvio.
-Bormio means a lot to the Südtiroler as many career highlights, including his first World Cup win, have come in the Italian town.
-He set the record of victories in Bormio: 6 Downhill races (2012, 2017, 2018, a double in 2019, and 2021) and a Super-G (2018).
+Dominik Paris is the King of the selective and exhausting Stelvio.
+The 34-year-old Italian skier won the Downhill in Bormio six times (2012, 2017, 2018, a double in 2019, and 2021).
+Bormio means a lot to the Südtiroler as many career highlights, including his first World Cup win, have come in the Italian ski resort.
 Paris set in 2021 a new record for most World Cup Downhill wins at a specific ski resort, edging Didier Cuche with five in Kitzbühel.

+Paris also won a Super-G in 2018.
 The only male skier to have achieved more than seven victories in World Cup speed events at a single resort is Aksel Lund Svindal (8 in Lake Louise).
-Paris is now tied in this ranking with Kjetil Jansrud (7 in Kvitfjell).
+Paris is tied in this ranking with Kjetil Jansrud (7 in Kvitfjell).

 Listen to the following Podcast if you want to know more about one of the toughest Downhills on the World Cup Calendar.